-The Compensation Committee met one time in 2005 and acted by unanimous written consent thirteen times.
+Four Directors currently comprise the Compensation Committee: Dr. Berthelsen (Chairman), Drs.
+DiMarchi and Reed and Mr. Wender.
+The committee met one time in 2005 and acted by unanimous written consent thirteen times.
 Our Compensation Committee charter can be found on our corporate website at www.isispharm.com.(2)